The Major Periods of Western Art

 Neoclassicism Art Movement

 The Neoclassicism movement coincided with the 18th Century Age of Enlightenment.
 Neoclassicism took a lot of its inspiration from the ancient arts of Rome and Greece.
-For example, Neoclassicism architecture was based on simplicity and symmetry.
+For example, Neoclassical architecture was based on simplicity and symmetry.

 Romanticism Art Movement